erichlof/THREE.js-PathTracing-Renderer/README.md

 <br>

+* [Multi-Method PathTracing Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/MultiMethod_PathTracing.html) This is a new real-time path tracing method of my own.
+It combines 3 different rendering approaches in the same frame (regular camera-path tracing with direct lighting (as above), light-path tracing to assist the darker areas in shadows (see bi-directional section below), and my own caustics-path tracing algorithm to help mirror/glass caustics converge much faster).
+I'm pleased with the results - this is the fastest-converging Cornell Box scene with mirror specular caustics that I've seen anywhere.
+And it's all done with Webgl and the browser! (try it on your phone/tablet!)  ;-)

 * [Volumetric Rendering Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Volumetric_Rendering.html) renders objects inside a volume of dust/fog/etc..
 Notice the cool volumetric caustics from the glass sphere on the left, rendered almost instantly!

 * [Ocean and Sky Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Ocean_and_Sky_Rendering.html) which models an enormous calm ocean underneath a realistic physical sky.
 Now has more photo-realistic procedural clouds!